mr-kiou/OpenRTV/README.md

 This project isn't finished.
 Print and use at you own risk.

+##How to print
+Use any filament you want.
+PLA or PETG will do fine.
+You will need to turn support on, 3 walls (total 1.2m wall thikness) This project won't require any additionnal hardware.
+You will use your Stampede hardware for assembly.

 ## Official facebook group
 If you have any question or need more informations for the assembly, you can go to our official FB group